sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-177. ### Give an example where do you really need semicolon
+177. ### Can you give an example of when you really need a semicolon

      It is recommended to use semicolons after every statement in JavaScript.
 For example, in the below case it throws an error ".. is not a function" at runtime due to missing semicolon.